Semantic Understanding of Scenes through the ADE20K Dataset: Introduction

 \section{Introduction}

 Semantic understanding of visual scenes is one of the holy grails of computer vision.
-The emergence of large-scale image datasets like ImageNet \cite{ILSVRC15}, COCO \cite{lin2014microsoft} and Places \cite{zhou2014learning}, along with the rapid development of the deep convolutional neural network (ConvNet) approaches, have brought great advancements to visual scene understanding.
-Nowadays, given a visual scene of a living room, a robot equipped with a trained ConvNet can accurately predict the scene category.
-However, to freely navigate in the scene and manipulate the objects inside, the robot has far more information to digest.
-It needs to recognize and localize not only the objects like sofa, table, and TV, but also their parts, e.g., a seat of a chair or a handle of a cup, to allow proper interaction, as well as to segment the stuff like floor, wall and ceiling for spatial navigation.
+The emergence of large-scale image datasets like ImageNet \cite{ILSVRC15}, COCO \cite{lin2014microsoft} and Places \cite{zhou2014learning}, along with the rapid development of the deep convolutional neural network (CNN) approaches, have brought great advancements to visual scene understanding.
+Nowadays, given a visual scene of a living room, a robot equipped with a trained CNN can accurately predict the scene category.
+However, to freely navigate in the scene and manipulate the objects inside, the robot has far more information to extract from the input image: It needs to recognize and localize not only the objects like sofa, table, and TV, but also their parts, e.g., a seat of a chair or a handle of a cup, to allow proper manipulation, as well as to segment the stuff like floor, wall and ceiling for spatial navigation.

-Scene parsing, or recognizing and segmenting objects and stuff in an image, remains one of the key problems in scene understanding.
-Going beyond the image-level recognition, scene parsing requires a much denser annotation of scenes with a large set of objects.
-However, the current datasets have limited number of objects (e.g., COCO~\cite{lin2014microsoft}, Pascal~\cite{everingham2010pascal}) and in many cases those objects are not the most common objects one encounters in the world (like frisbees or baseball bats), or the datasets only cover a limited set of scenes (e.g., Cityscapes~\cite{Cordts2015Cvprw}).
+Recognizing and segmenting objects and stuff at pixel level remains one of the key problems in scene understanding.
+Going beyond the image-level recognition, the pixel-level scene understanding requires a much denser annotation of scenes with a large set of objects.
+However, the current datasets have a limited number of objects (e.g., COCO~\cite{lin2014microsoft}, Pascal~\cite{everingham2010pascal}) and in many cases those objects are not the most common objects one encounters in the world (like frisbees or baseball bats), or the datasets only cover a limited set of scenes (e.g., Cityscapes~\cite{Cordts2015Cvprw}).
 Some notable exceptions are Pascal-Context~\cite{mottaghi2014role} and the SUN database~\cite{xiao2010sun}.
 However, Pascal-Context still contains scenes primarily focused on 20 object classes, while SUN has noisy labels at the object level.